samstav/simpl/docs/vagrant.md

     $ vagrant box remove precise virtualbox
     $ vagrant up

-You may also need to remove the directories `vagrant/cookbooks` and `vagrant/tmp`.
+You may also need to remove the directory `vagrant`.

 ## Working with Vagrant